 The Port operates within Pierce County.
 The City of Tacoma, the county seat of and largest city within the County, is located in the west-central part of Washington State near the southern tip of Puget Sound.
-It is the third largest-city in the state with a 2015 population of 202,300.
-The City is located 32 miles south of Seattle and 28 miles northeast of Olympia, the state capital.
-T.
+It is the third largest-city in the state with a 2018 population of approximately 210,000 people.